Saliva

-Saliva (commonly referred as spit or drool) is an extracellular fluid produced and secreted by salivary glands in the mouth.
-In humans, saliva is around 99% water, plus electrolytes, mucus, white blood cells, epithelial cells (from which DNA can be extracted), enzymes (such as lingual lipase and amylase), and antimicrobial agents (such as secretory IgA, and lysozymes).
+Saliva (commonly referred to as spit, drool or slobber) is an extracellular fluid produced and secreted by salivary glands in the mouth.
+In humans, saliva is around 99% water, plus electrolytes, mucus, white blood cells, epithelial cells (from which DNA can be extracted), enzymes (such as amylase), and antimicrobial agents (such as secretory IgA, and lysozymes).

-The enzymes found in saliva are essential in beginning the process of digestion of dietary starches and fats.
+The enzymes found in saliva are essential in beginning the process of digestion of dietary starches.
 These enzymes also play a role in breaking down food particles trapped within dental crevices, thus protecting teeth from bacterial decay.
 Saliva also performs a lubricating function, wetting food and permitting the initiation of swallowing, and protecting the oral mucosa from drying out.

 Saliva has specialized purposes for a variety of animal species beyond predigestion.
-Certain swifts construct nests with their sticky saliva.
-The foundation of bird's nest soup is an aerodramus nest.
+Certain swifts construct nests with their sticky saliva, such as Aerodramus, whose nest is consumed by humans as bird's nest soup.
 Venomous saliva injected by fangs is used by cobras, vipers, and certain other members of the venom clade to hunt.
 Some caterpillars use modified salivary glands to store silk proteins, which they then use to make silk fiber.

 Composition

-Produced in salivary glands, human saliva comprises 99.5% water, but also contains many important substances, including electrolytes, mucus, antibacterial compounds and various enzymes.
+Produced in salivary glands, human saliva comprises 99.5% water, but also contains many important substances, including electrolytes, mucus, antibacterial compounds, and various enzymes.
 Medically, constituents of saliva can noninvasively provide important diagnostic information related to oral and systemic diseases.